canada-ca/blogue-canada-ca-blog/en/research-summaries/wayfinding-on-canada-ca.md

 	<img alt="A long description can be found after the image." src="../images/rs-wayfinding-theme-02-en.png" class="img-responsive" />
 	<figcaption><details>
 			<summary>Redesign of the theme pages with a navigation bar on the left</summary>
-		<p class="mrgn-tp-md">The redesigned theme page has the navigation bar on the left of the page.
+		<p class="mrgn-tp-lg">The redesigned theme page has the navigation bar on the left of the page.
 The right side of the page contains the theme name, most requested links, and topics with descriptions.</p>
 		</details></figcaption>
 </figure> </div> </div>
 <p>We also created a new layered theme page template that could be accessed through both the breadcrumbs and the footer.</p>